 The harassing company pays our fees.

-Fidelity Creditor Service Collection Agency Complaints
+Is Fidelity Creditor Service a scam?

 As of April 2017, the Better Business Bureau reported 23 closed Fidelity Creditor Service complaints over the previous few decades, including 6 closed Fidelity Creditor Service complaints over the past 12 months.
 The BBB provides Fidelity Creditor Service an F rating.
 Additionally, Justia lists two Fidelity Creditor Service complaints filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act, and one alleging violations of the Fair Credit Reporting Act.
-Moreover, the Consumer Financial Protection Bureau (CFPB) lists 57 closed Fidelity Creditor Service complaints for 2016.
+Moreover, the Consumer Financial Protection Bureau (CFPB) lists 57 closed FCS complaints for 2016.

-Fidelity Creditor Service
+Fidelity Creditor Service Calling You?

 I could not be happier with all of the hard work your workplace has done for me.
 I feel throughout the entire process I had been kept informed, and my questions were always answered completely.
 The calls have stopped, I no longer have a mountain of crap bills piling up, and I owe it all to Lemberg Law.”